apility/instant-link/readme.md

 This usually means that by the time you actually click the link, it is already downloaded, and so you don't have to wait for it to load, it appears immediatly.

+This basically means that InstantLink transforms all your links into ajax requests, and you webpage will behave like a single page application.

 InstantLink will also cache the preloaded data, so the next time you click the link, it will be even faster.

 InstantLink can also optionally compress the data (using LZMA), so even for larger pages, it will not use a lot of memory.